Skip to content

 Option Value Description

-Connection idle timeout 60 seconds Timeout when forwarding request to a backend service.
-If there is no data traffic for this amount of time, then Industrial IoT Gateway (and/or the ALB) closes the connection.
-Services could theoretically keep alive WebSocket connections indefinitely, by sending at least 1 byte every minute.
+Connection idle timeout 60 seconds Timeout when forwarding a request to a backend service.
+If there is no data traffic during this time, then the Industrial IoT Gateway (and/or the ALB) closes the connection.
+Services could theoretically keep alive WebSocket connections indefinitely by sending at least one byte every minute.

 Parallel connection count 400 Maximum number of simultaneous connections per Industrial IoT Gateway instance.